 When you buy a property, the IRS views the building as a single asset depreciated over a long period: 27.5 years for residential and 39 for commercial.
 But a building is made of many components that wear out much faster.
 A cost segregation study identifies these assets and reclassifies them into shorter recovery periods, letting you take depreciation deductions sooner.
 An experienced team can often reclassify 20% to 40% of a property’s components into these faster categories.
 Here’s a breakdown of what qualifies.

-Examples of 5-Year Property
+Common Examples of 5-Year Property

 Think about the items inside your property that aren’t part of the structural shell.
 These are often considered “personal property” and can be depreciated over just five years.
 This category includes things like carpeting, decorative lighting fixtures, and certain appliances.
 It also covers non-structural assets like cabinetry and window treatments.
 Because these items have a shorter useful life than the building, the IRS allows you to write them off more quickly.
 This gives you a significant tax benefit in the early years of owning the property, which you can then reinvest into your portfolio.

-Examples of 7- and 15-Year Property
+Identifying 7- and 15-Year Property Assets

 The next categories cover assets outside the building.
 Property depreciated over seven years often includes office furniture, which is more common in commercial spaces.
 A larger category for most investors is 15-year property, which covers land improvements.
 These are man-made additions to your land that aren’t part of the building structure.
 Common examples include parking lots, sidewalks, fencing, and landscaping.
 Separating the cost of these improvements lets you depreciate them over 15 years instead of the full 27.5 or 39.
 This accelerates your deductions and frees up valuable cash flow much sooner in your investment timeline.